 A boot camp is a short, intensive and rigorous course of training.
-This week we’re organizing a boot camp on how to network and build a social movement.
+This week we’re organizing a boot camp on how to network and build a social movements.

 In this article, I’m sharing notes on building social movements.